 © The Author(s) 2014.
 This textbook on statistical modeling and statistical inference will assist advanced undergraduate and graduate students.
 Statistical Modeling and Computation provides a unique introduction to modern Statistics from both classical and Bayesian perspectives.
 It also offers an integrated treatment of Mathematical Statistics and modern statistical computation, emphasizing statistical modeling, computational techniques, and applications.
 Each of the three parts will cover topics essential to university courses.
 Part I covers the fundamentals of probability theory.
 In Part II, the authors introduce a wide variety of classical models that include, among others, linear regression and ANOVA models.
 In Part III, the authors address the statistical analysis and computation of various advanced models, such as generalized linear, state-space and Gaussian models.
 Particular attention is paid to fast Monte Carlo techniques for Bayesian inference on these models.
 Throughout the book the authors include a large number of illustrative examples and solved problems.
 The book also features a section with solutions, an appendix that serves as a MATLAB primer, and a mathematical supplement.

-Chan, J., Leon-Gonzalez, R. & Strachan, R.W.
-2017, 'Invariant Inference and Efficient Computation in the Static Factor Model', Journal of the American Statistical Association, pp. 0-0.View/Download from: Publisher's site
+Chan, J, Leon-Gonzalez, R & Strachan, RW 2018, 'Invariant Inference and Efficient Computation in the Static Factor Model', Journal of the American Statistical Association, vol. 113, no. 522, pp. 819-828.View/Download from: UTS OPUS or Publisher's site

 2016 Copyright © Taylor & Francis Group, LLCWe propose an easy technique to test for time-variation in coefficients and volatilities.
 Specifically, by using a noncentered parameterization for state space models, we develop a method to directly calculate the relevant Bayes factor using the Savage–Dickey density ratio—thus avoiding the computation of the marginal likelihood altogether.
 The proposed methodology is illustrated via two empirical applications.
 In the first application, we test for time-variation in the volatility of inflation in the G7 countries.
 The second application investigates if there is substantial time-variation in the nonaccelerating inflation rate of unemployment (NAIRU) in the United States.

-Chan, J.C.C.
-2017, 'The Stochastic Volatility in Mean Model With Time-Varying Parameters: An Application to Inflation Modeling', Journal of Business and Economic Statistics, vol. 35, no. 1, pp. 17-28.View/Download from: Publisher's site
+Chan, JCC 2017, 'The Stochastic Volatility in Mean Model With Time-Varying Parameters: An Application to Inflation Modeling', Journal of Business and Economic Statistics, vol. 35, no. 1, pp. 17-28.View/Download from: UTS OPUS or Publisher's site

 © 2017 American Statistical Association.
 This article generalizes the popular stochastic volatility in mean model to allow for time-varying parameters in the conditional mean.
 The estimation of this extension is nontrival since the volatility appears in both the conditional mean and the conditional variance, and its coefficient in the former is time-varying.
 We develop an efficient Markov chain Monte Carlo algorithm based on band and sparse matrix algorithms instead of the Kalman filter to estimate this more general variant.
 The methodology is illustrated with an application that involves U.S., U.K., and Germany inflation.
 The estimation results show substantial time-variation in the coefficient associated with the volatility, highlighting the empirical relevance of the proposed extension.
 Moreover, in a pseudo out-of-sample forecasting exercise, the proposed variant also forecasts better than various standard benchmarks.